-You've always been a bit of a germaphobe.
-Your hermetically sealed home is a wonderland of disinfectants, antibacterial soaps and air purifiers.
-Say you invite a couple other friends over for a book club meeting and one of them strolls into your immaculate home wearing their nearly new Reebok Classics.
-She heads to the kitchen to assess the wine situation and you unleash a bloodcurdling scream: "TAKE OFF YOUR SHOES!"
+You’ve always been a bit of a germaphobe.
+Your hermetically sealed home is a wonderland of disinfectants, antibacterial soaps, and air purifiers.
+Say you invite a couple other friends over for a book club meeting—don’t worry, no one else read it either—and one of them strolls into your immaculate home wearing their nearly new Chuck Taylors.
+She heads to the kitchen to assess the wine situation and you unleash a bloodcurdling scream: “TAKE OFF YOUR SHOES!”

-Before she even has a chance to reply, you launch into a Streep-worthy monologue about how her footwear is swarming with E. coli, staph, C. diff, toxins, germs, viruses and all other manner of filth.
-Your friend awkwardly takes them off to reveal mismatched socks and slinks back to the living room in shame, where your fellow literati are quickly baring their feet to avoid a scolding.
+Before she even has a chance to WTF you, you launch into a Streep-worthy monologue about how her footwear is swarming with E. coli, staph, C. diff, toxins, germs, viruses, and all other manner of filth.
+Your friend awkwardly takes them off to reveal mismatched socks and slinks back to the living room in shame where your fellow literati are quickly baring their feet to avoid a scolding.

 But do shoes really carry that much bacteria?